gjlondon/import_madness/blog_post.md

     >>> def say_beep():
     >>>    print("beep!.........beep!")
-    >>>    return "beep"

     >>> say_beep()

 This will print out some beeps.

-Now imagine instead I write the same 4 lines of code as above into a file called `say_beep.py`.
+Now imagine instead I write the same lines of code as above into a file called `say_beep.py`.
 Then I open my interpreter and run

     >>> import say_beep.py

-What happens? **The exact same thing**...Python prints out some beeps.
+What happens? **The exact same thing**: Python prints out some beeps.

-If I create a module that contains the same source code as the body of a function, then importing the module will produce the same result as calling the function.
+If I create a module that contains the same source code as the body of a function then importing the module will produce the same result as calling the function.

-Well, what about `return`?
+Well, what if I need to `return` something from my function body?
 Simple:

     # make_beeper.py

     beeper = lambda x: print("say beep")

     # main.py